spec-framework/documentation/output/book.md

 -  specification of order of focus
 &nbsp;

-The last step is not mandatory but **highly** recommended\.Indeed, without this final step the keyboard navigation will not work at all\.
+The last step is not mandatory but **highly** recommended\.Indeed, without this final step keyboard navigation will not work at all\.

 The code in figure [2\.1](#pattern) shows an example of an `initializeWidgets` method\.It first instantiates a button and a list widget, storing each in an instance variable\.It second configures the button it by setting its label\.Third it specifies the focus order of all the widgets: first the button and then the list\.